1711-Games/LGNC/README.md

     Four: Int
 ```

+#### Builtin entities

+For your convinience, LGNC has some builtin entities, namely:
+* `Empty` which is just an entity without any fields.
+Comes in handy when your contract should have request or response.
+* `Cookie` which represents an HTTP cookie.
+If your contract is executed via HTTP, and it has a `Cookie` field in
+  request, it will lookup it in headers first (which are transparently passed to contract as meta, along with request
+  entity), and if it's missing in headers, it will lookup it in request, as usual.
+If your contract is executed via
+  LGNS, it will lookup it directly in meta, and then in request.
+If your contract response has `Cookie` field, and it's
+  executed via HTTP, the cookie will transparently be set to response headers (and meta).
+Still, it will be available in
+  response body, as contracts are always strict on request/response format.

+See language implementation documentation for more details about both these entities.

 ### Field format

 As you might've noticed in examples above, field can be in two forms: string and object.
 String form means that it's